 - Ultraviolet Radiation (HealthLinkBC File #11)

 Taking a dip in a pool, lake, river, or the ocean is a fun and popular way to beat the summer heat.
-To make sure you and your family stay safe in and around the water this summer, click on the links below.
+Before you head out to the water, remember to always check the local health authority or municipal website for any pool, lake, river, or beach advisories.
+For information to help you and your family stay safe in and around the water this summer, click on the links below.

 - Child Safety: Preventing Drowning

 - Safety Tips for Swimmers (HealthLinkBC File #39)

 - Swimmer's Ear (Otitis Externa)

 You never know what might happen while you travel.
 To help plan for the unexpected, click on the links below.

 - Diabetes: Travel Tips

 - Travel Immunizations for Adults (HealthLinkBC File #41c)

 The BCCDC provides provincial and national leadership in public health through surveillance, detection, prevention and consultation.
 For information and tips on how to reduce your risk of foodborne illness, click on the links below.

 Visit Environment Canada for information on the latest public weather alerts for British Columbia.